We departed the boating club today and said our goodbyes. Hopefully, our paths will cross again in some other part of the world!

 Stopped at fuel station and they had music blaring out of a speak system.
 I guess the boss wasn't there that day!

 In Saly Niakhniakhal, the Ndiareme mosque looked very impressive and caught our eye.
 We stopped for a snack (dried dates and Johnny had coffee and cakes) The entrance to the mosque was an AstroTurf path surrounded with palm trees, sand, and lots of kettles with water for washing feet before entering the mosque barefoot.

 We came off the main road onto a red dirt track and arrived at a small village on the coast called Pointe-Sarene in Nianing.
 This felt really off the beaten track and remote.

-We continued south into Joal and checked in at a nunnery for the evening!
+We continued south into Joal and checked in at a nunnery for the evening for a holy night!
 Sister Georgeta welcomed us.